 After Volubilis, it’s a short drive to the Imperial City of Meknes.
-Your self-guided tours include the massive Heri es Souani granary and stables, the Prison de Kara where Barbary pirate would keep their Christian prisoners, and the Mausoleum of Moulay Ismail.
+Your self-guided tours include the massive Heri es Souani granary and stables, the Prison de Kara where Barbary Pirates would keep their Christian prisoners, and the Mausoleum of Moulay Ismail.

 After the tours, you’ll be brought back to Fez, and the rest of the day is yours.

-Enjoy breakfast at the Raid before meeting the driver for the 4.5-hour drive north to the Roman City of Tingis (now Tangier).
-Named for a daughter of the titan Atlas, Tingis was first settled by Carthaginians, then controlled by the Roman-allied kings of Mauretania, before coming under Roman rule in the 1st century BC the provincial capital Colonia Iulia Tingi.
+Enjoy an early breakfast at the Raid before meeting the driver for the 5-hour drive north to Cap Spartel.

+The journey continues to the Roman City of Tingis (now Tangier).
+Named for a daughter of the titan Atlas, Tingis was first settled by Carthaginians, then controlled by the Roman-allied kings of Mauretania before coming under Roman rule in the 1st century BC as the provincial capital Colonia Iulia Tingi.
 Conquered by the Vandals, it was briefly restored to Byzantine control before the Muslim conquest of North Africa.

-Little is left of Tangiers Classical past, most notably the Punic necropolis just west of the Kasbah.
-Other artifacts are consigned to the Museum of the Kasbah while the Classical city lays buried under the streets of White City with lime-coated houses from the days of Delacroix or Matisse.
-While strolling the city, stop by the American Legation, the first US Embassy overseas (now a museum), then to the high walls of the Kasbah into the alleys of the Grand Socco market.
+Modern Tangier became the playground of the rich and famous, authors, artists, and even spies.
+After checking into the Riad, the afternoon is yours to enjoy on your own.
+Stop by the American Legation, the first US Embassy overseas (now a museum), then stroll the high walls of the Kasbah into the alleys of the Grand Socco market.
 A little farther away, visit the “Sultan’s Palace,” a museum of Moroccan arts.
 Tangier is also renowned for the Spanish influence on its culture, starting with the arena that stands on the Plaza de Torros and the 1913 Cervantes Theatre.

-After Chella, your driver will take you to the Rabat Museum of History and Civilizations.
+Time allowing, after Chella, your driver will take you to the Rabat Museum of History and Civilizations.
 The Museum is dedicated exclusively to archaeological collections, in chronological order, beginning with prehistory, then the Punic period, the Roman era, and ending with the Islamic era.

 - All transfers